Lawyer for homeless man: $400K in donations is all gone

 MOUNT HOLLY, N.J.
-(AP) — The lawyer of a homeless man in Philadelphia whose selflessness led to donations of over $400,000 through an online fundraising page says all the money is gone.
+(AP) — The lawyer for a homeless man in Philadelphia whose selflessness led to donations of over $400,000 through an online fundraising page said Tuesday that all the money is gone.

-Johnny Bobbitt’s attorney, Chris Fallon, told the Philadelphia Inquirer on Tuesday he learned the cash was gone in a call with lawyers for Kate McClure and Mark D’Amico.
+Johnny Bobbitt’s attorney, Chris Fallon, told the Philadelphia Inquirer he learned the cash was gone in a call with lawyers for Kate McClure and Mark D’Amico.

-They’re the couple accused in a lawsuit brought by Bobbitt of mismanaging donations raised for him through GoFundMe.
+“It completely shocked me when I heard,” Fallon told the newspaper.
+“It came as a complete surprise to me.”

-McClure and D’Amico’s attorney, Ernest Badway, told The Associated Press they have no comment.
+McClure and D’Amico are the couple accused in a lawsuit brought by Bobbitt of mismanaging donations raised for him through GoFundMe.
+The couple deny the claims in the suit, saying they’re wary of giving Bobbitt large sums because they fear he will buy drugs.

 Most Read Nation & World Stories